 getprotobyname_r(), getprotobynumber_r(), and getprotoent_r() each return a protocol entry.

-The entry may come from one of the following sources: the protocols file (see protocols(4)), the NIS maps ``protocols.byname'' and ``protocols.bynumber'', and the NIS+ table ``protocols''.
+The entry may come from one of the following sources: the protocols file (see protocols(4)), and the NIS maps ``protocols.byname'' and ``protocols.bynumber''.
 The sources and their lookup order are specified in the /etc/nsswitch.conf file (see nsswitch.conf(4) for details).
-Some name services such as NIS will return only one name for a host, whereas others such as NIS+ or DNS will return all aliases.
+Some name services such as NIS will return only one name for a host, whereas others such as DNS will return all aliases.

 The getprotobyname_r() and getprotobynumber_r() functions sequentially search from the beginning of the file until a matching protocol name or protocol number is found, or until an EOF is encountered.

 getprotobyname() and getprotobynumber() have the same functionality as getprotobyname_r() and getprotobynumber_r() except that a static buffer is used to store returned results.
 These functions are Unsafe in a multithreaded application.

 getprotoent_r() enumerates protocol entries: successive calls to getprotoent_r() will return either successive protocol entries or NULL.
 Enumeration might not be supported by some sources.
 If multiple threads call getprotoent_r (), each will retrieve a subset of the protocol database.

 getprotent() has the same functionality as getprotent_r() except that a static buffer is used to store returned results.
 This routine is unsafe in a multithreaded application.